Society of Environmental Journalists

 If SEJ and the potential hosts decide to move to the next stage in the selection process together, SEJ will invite potential hosts to submit a full, detailed proposal.

-SEJ seeks letters of intent to be submitted in 2021 and will be reviewed as they come in.
-Send them to James Bruggers, SEJ Future Conference Sites Coordinator, 186 N. Bellaire Ave., Louisville, KY 40206.
-Please send an email copy to Meaghan Parker, SEJ Executive Director, at firstname.lastname@example.org.
+SEJ seeks letters of intent to be submitted in 2022 and will be reviewed as they come in.
+Send them to James Bruggers, SEJ Future Conference Sites Coordinator, firstname.lastname@example.org.
+Please send an email copy to Meaghan Parker, at email@example.com.

-The SEJ board would like to make its decisions about our next two conferences in Fall 2021.
+The SEJ board would like to make decisions about our next two conferences this year.

 Feel free to contact James with any questions about this request for proposals.
 Reach him at 502-693-0357 or email, at firstname.lastname@example.org.